- Energy-efficient living

 - Buy the right size appliance for your needs so you don't end up paying for electricity that you don't need to use to do the job.

 - Use the Energy Rating Label on the product where available.
 The more stars the more efficient the appliance.
 You can use the Energy Rating website to find and compare appliances.
+The Energy Rating Calculator App is useful when shopping for a new appliance.

 - Check the water efficiency of products if you're buying a washing machine or dishwasher.
 The more stars, the more efficient the product.
 Look for a model with economy cycles.